zibo-zhang-9/ICRA2026-Tendon-Actauted-Continuum-Robot-SVD-Redundancy-Reduction/README.md

 ## Reference
 [1] R. Grassmann and J. Burgner-Kahrs, IEEE Robotics and Automation Letters , 2025.
-[2] F. Boyer et al., IEEE Transactions on Robotics, 2021.
+[2]  F. Boyer, V. Lebastard, F. Candelier, and F. Renda, “Dynamics of continuum and soft robots: A strain parameterization based approach,” IEEE Transactions on Robotics, vol. 37, no. 3, pp. 847–863, 2021.

 ---